rust-lang/rust/text/0000-generic-assert.md

 We're going to parse AST and break up them by operators (excluding `.` (dot, member access operator)).
 Function calls and bracket surrounded blocks are considered as one block and don't get split further.

 On assertion failure, the expression itself is stringified, and another line with intermediate values are printed out.
-The values should be printed with `Debug`, and compilation failure if not implemented (custom message should be used for that case).
+The values should be printed with `Debug`, and a plain text fallback if the following conditions fail:
+- the type doesn't implement `Debug`.
+- the operator is non-comparison (those in `std::ops`) and the type (may also be a reference) doesn't implement `Copy`.

 To make sure that there's no side effects involved (e.g. running `next()` twice on `Iterator`), each value should be stored as temporaries and dumped on assertion failure.